Hi, We’re Artists at Play!

 As an independent theatre professional, Stefanie has worked with many organizations on a number of successful productions including: Letters to a Student Revolutionary (AddWord Productions and Metamorphosis Theatre Company); Songs for a New World and Ordinary Days (Yes, and… Productions); Beware of Cupid (Actors at Play); and The Chinese Massacre (Annotated) (Circle X Theatre Company).
 She also worked for the Ford Amphitheatre’s Community Bridges Program and served on its advisory committee.
 Twitter: @MsStefanieL

-Marie-Reine Velez (Producing Artistic Leader, Founding Member) currently works in production and marketing for Visions and Voices, the arts and humanities initiative at the University of Southern California, where she has had the honor of working events with noted speakers and artists such as Ira Glass, Anna Deveare Smith, Pedro Almodovar, David Henry Hwang, Patti Smith, Tony Kushner and Alonzo King Lines Ballet, among others.
+Marie-Reine Velez (Producing Artistic Leader, Founding Member) is an arts leader working towards systemic anti-racism and equity through radical empathy, resource sharing, and questioning the status quo.
+She is the assistant director at Visions and Voices, the arts and humanities initiative at the University of Southern California, where she has had the honor of working events with noted speakers and artists such as Ira Glass, Anna Deveare Smith, Pedro Almodovar, David Henry Hwang, Patti Smith, Tony Kushner and Alonzo King Lines Ballet, among others.

 Having served on the host committee of the National Asian American Theatre Festival and Conference in Los Angeles (2011), Marie-Reine has been a theatre and music events producer in Los Angeles since 2005.
 At TeAda Productions, she produced four years of the TEADAWORKS New Performance Festivals and Labs, along with work by D’Lo, Robert Karimi, Leilani Chan, Ova Saopeng, and Kristina Wong.

 Marie-Reine previously worked with Center Theatre Group in the literary department.
 From 2005 to 2009 she co-founded and ran the Eagle Rock Indie Rock Bowling Night at All Star Lanes, providing community and production support for rising local and touring bands in the greater Los Angeles area.
-Twitter: @mariezpz
+Twitter and IG: @mariezpz

 Katherine Chou (Producing Associate) is a Taiwanese American writer and director.
 A graduate of Sciences Po Paris, her work is driven by questions of identity and personhood inspired by her itinerant life experience around the world.
 Having worked as a post-production assistant on a series of features at HBO, Warner Bros., and 20th Century Fox, she continues to hone her craft by producing original fiction work and digital content, as well as collaborating on narrative and episodic indie projects.
 Most recently, she produced a Chinese-language short in Taiwan and was invited to Bucheon International Film Festival’s Fantastic Film School in South Korea.
 She is currently an Associate Producer at Artists at Play and a Visual Communications Armed With a Camera Fellow in Los Angeles.